Most Common Causes of Hydraulic Systems Failure

 Fluid levels and quality can affect hydraulic system performance.
 Low fluid levels and inappropriate filtration can result in air contamination, while fluid contamination can cause temperature problems.
 Leaks can further exacerbate both issues.

 Using the correct type of fluid is also essential, as certain hydraulic oils are compatible with specific applications.
 There are even oil options that offer higher resistance to temperature-related problems.
-Some oils even offer anti-wear and anti-foam additives to help prevent against wear and air contamination, respectively.
+Some oils even offer anti-wear and anti-foam additives to help prevent wear and air contamination, respectively.

 4. Human Error